reynaldocv/CollectiveAccess/README.md

   - Create a metadata element with the below information (**biography**),
     ![](imgs/collectiveaccess-image02.png)

     add the following restriction (this restriction garantes that the metadata biography is atributed only to **individuals** entities).
+And, save it.
     ![](imgs/collectiveaccess-image03.png)

   - Go to menu **manage > administration > USER INTERFACES** and select to edit **Standard entity editor** (click no icon edit).